hipe/tmx/tmx/doc/issues.md

 [#009] #wish approach a design for a randomize feature (at both the macro
-             level (among nodes) and in progressively more mirco levels (perhaps files within a node, perhaps examples within a file). imagine integration with the costs caculation strategy of [#XXX] so that a fleet of process-plans could be designed that runs efficiently but is still randomized.
+             level (among nodes) and in progressively more mirco levels (perhaps files within a node, perhaps examples within a file). imagine integration with the costs caculation strategy of [#010] so that a fleet of process-plans could be designed that runs efficiently but is still randomized.